The Elements: Fire: Background

 "The Elements" was conceptualized as a four-part movement based on the four classical elements: Air, Fire, Earth, and Water.
 According to band associate David Anderle, Wilson "was really into the elements", so much so that he "ran up to Big Sur for a week, just 'cause he wanted to get into that, up to the mountains, into the snow, down to the beach, out to the pool, out at night, running around, to water fountains, to a lot of water, the sky, the whole thing was this fantastic amount of awareness of his surroundings.
 So the obvious thing was to do something that would cover the physical surroundings."

 Anderle said that Wilson told friends "what fire was going to be, and what water was going to be; we had some idea of air.
 That was where it stopped.
 None of us had any ideas as to how it was going to tie together, except that it appeared to us to be an opera."
 Smile lyricist Van Dyke Parks recalled that an elemental concept did not come up until later in the project.
 "Fire" was to be the first part of the suite.
 Participants on the session tape refer to it as "The Elements – Part 1", while it was logged as "'The Elements' (Fire)" on the AFM contract.
-It was later given the alternate title "Mrs. O'Leary's Cow", named for Catherine O'Leary and the Great Chicago Fire.
+It was later given the alternate title "Mrs. O'Leary's Cow," for Catherine O'Leary, an Irish Catholic emigrant to the United States (and her allegedly frisky cow), famously scapegoated for the 1871 Great Chicago Fire.

 In Wilson's (since-discredited) 1991 memoir, Wouldn't It Be Nice: My Own Story, the hallucinations of his second LSD trip were said to have involved death by burning.
 (Note: The 1991 memoir claims that Wilson's second LSD trip occurred in mid-1965, while Wilson's 2016 memoir, I Am Brian Wilson, claims that he did not take LSD for a second time until June 1966 at the earliest.)
 Music historian Bill Tobelman speculated that the track may have been conceived as a musical adaptation of this LSD trip.
 In the 2004 documentary Beautiful Dreamer: Brian Wilson and the Story of Smile, Wilson stated, "I was feeling unhappy so I thought that 'fire' tape would express the crazy, weird thoughts I was going through."